leondutoit/pg-need-to-know/notes.md

 - make a presentation, with visual representations of the model

 ## IP
-- allow data owners to:
-    - remove themselves from groups
-        - update an accounting table ntk.group_removal_logs
+- data owners: remove themselves from groups and update an accounting table ntk.group_removal_logs

 ## Done
 - review query build statements and input sanitsation - see: https://www.postgresql.org/docs/9.6/static/plpgsql-statements.html